vitesh-2002/WeatherApp-Node.js/README.md

 Weather Application that launches a website where user can enter the name of a city, ZIP code, region, etc. and immediately recieve up-to-date weather information about that city

+#Src
+- Used Node.js to set up the server and website structure

 # Public
 - Clientside JavaScript - responsible for displaying retrieved weather data on the webpage or any error messages
 - CSS stylesheet - stylistic elements of the webpage